-For conservation and peaceful use of transboundary areas, such as between Russia and China, Russia and Mongolia, China and Mongolia, Russia, China and Mongolia in DIPA, Russia, China and DPRK in Tumen River estuary, and DPRK and ROK in DMZ, it is necessary to establish a "North-East Asia Transboundary Protected Areas Network" as a priority agenda for North-East Asian countries to cooperate and implement joint programmes under the common goal of preserving and better managing international protected areas.
-It can be a good test ground for developing intra-state cooperation and policy coordination.
+For conservation and peaceful use of transboundary areas, such as between Russia and China, Russia and Mongolia, China and Mongolia, and Russia, China and Mongolia in DIPA, Russia, China and DPRK in Tumen River estuary, and DPRK and ROK in the demilitarized zone, it is necessary to establish a "North-East Asia Transboundary Protected Areas Network" as a priority agenda for North-East Asian countries to cooperate and implement joint programmes under the common goal of preserving and better managing international protected areas.
+This will be a good test ground for developing intra-state cooperation and policy coordination.